 Legislation requires the audited Statement of Accounts to be approved by Members, by 30 September each year.
-At its meeting in June the Committee received a presentation on the pre-audit Statement of Accounts which were signed by the Chief Finance Officer and published, as required, by 30 June and made available for public inspection from 25 July 2013 to 21 August 2013.
+At its meeting in June the Committee received an update report on the key issues arising in the pre-audit Statement of Accounts which were signed by the Chief Finance Officer and published, as required, by 30 June and made available for public inspection from 24 July 2014 to 20 August 2014.